Duckybrine606/MobArmor/README.md

 I might Re-code it all from scratch if I decide to someday though

-Click on MobArmorFinal.jar and click "view raw" to automatically download it
+Click on MobArmorFinal.jar and click "view raw" to automatically download it (or just click download i just realised that exists lol)